fjmpaez/mcp-first/README.md

-# Git Executor MCP Server.
+# Git Executor MCP Server and client.

 ## Description
 This is a simple example of a MCP server for interacting with a git repository.
 The server has been created using Python SDK: https://github.com/modelcontextprotocol/python-sdk